Python Asyncio Awaitables Tasks and Futures

 Awaitables, Tasks and Futures¶

-is used to define a normal synchronous function.- Asynchronous Python code can only be included inside a suitable context that allows it that means inside a coroutine function defined using
+async defis used to declare an asynchronous coroutine function in the same way thatdefis used to define a normal synchronous function.- Asynchronous Python code can only be included inside a suitable context that allows it that means inside a coroutine function defined using

-async def
+async def.

-Difference between def
+Difference between def and async def¶

 - The Python

-keyword creates a callable object with a name, when the object is called the code block of the function is run.- Eg:
+defkeyword creates a callable object with a name, when the object is called the code block of the function is run.- Eg:

-causes the function code to be run immediately as a subroutine call, and its return value to be assigned tor
+r = example_function(1, 2, 3)causes the function code to be run immediately as a subroutine call, and its return value to be assigned tor

 - Eg: